 - Add your wood.
 Chips for electric, pellets for pellet grills, chunks for charcoal.

-- Add water to the pan (if your smoker has one).
+- Add water to the pan (if your smoker has one, usually electric smokers).
 Helps with moisture and temperature control.

 - Insert your thermometer into the thickest part of the meat.